 I thought the sound was killer at the time, too.
 Crisis was a demo disc at my house and this was right up there with it.
 Now the obvious question is, did I have a good sounding copy, or did my stereo not reveal to me the shortcomings of my LP?
 Or maybe my ears were not well enough trained to hear what was wrong.

-Those of you who have been doing this for a long time know the answer: any or all of the above, and nobody can know which.
+Those of you who have been doing this for a long time know the answer: any or all of the above, probably all, and nobody can know just how much of each.

 Your 1977 Ears… and Mine

 So now the half speed sucks when it used to sound good.
-(Such is the case with practically all audiophile records; the better you get at listening the worse they sound.)
+(Such is the case with practically all audiophile records; the better you get at listening, the worse they tend to sound.)